 However, where our kindness is being exceeded, and there are excessive requests on our time and/or generosity, we will let you know.
 If this continues, we may have to charge additional fees to make ‘further changes’ to the design or development of your project.

 Your website hosting and emails are maintained through heart-internet, who although they do their best to keep everything up and running (and in our experience, far more than 99.99% of the time), sometimes matters are out of even their control.
 We can therefore only assume limited liability for disruption to your service.
+This liability can not exceed the pro-rata downtime of your website, based on the annual hosting fees.

 All domain purchased in your own name, must be renewed through the company you purchased them from (unless of course you’d like our advice on who better to pay for the renewal of your domain name).